alexhuijsman/TournamentsEnhanced/README.md

 Make sure PATH_TO_BANNERLORD environment variable is pointing to your local Bannerlord install dir.
 This is needed to build against the Bannerlord DLLs and to package releases.
 Example .bashrc entry:
 export PATH_TO_BANNERLORD="/mnt/c/Program Files (x86)/Steam/steamapps/common/Mount & Blade II Bannerlord/"

+Install the workspace-recommended vscode extensions, then click Watch in vscode status bar to view unit test code coverage in source files.